ToshioCP/Gtk4-tutorial/gfm/sec5.md

 ![GtkTextView](../image/screenshot_tfv1.png)

 There's an I-beam pointer in the window.
-You can add or delete any characters on the GtkTextview, and your changes are kept in the GtkTextBuffer.
+You can add or delete any characters on the GtkTextView, and your changes are kept in the GtkTextBuffer.
 If you add more characters beyond the limit of the window, the height increases and the window extends.
 If the height gets bigger than the height of the display screen, you won't be